 Many social causes deserve our support—indeed our survival may even depend on them.
 But ultimately the decision whether or not to support them is the consumer’s, not the retailer’s.
-If we attempt to choose for our customers, they’ll simply follow their preferences elsewhere.
+If we attempt to choose for our retail customers, they’ll simply follow their preferences elsewhere.

 Understanding is the key to relationships.
-However, most customers’ understanding of business is so limited that any discussion of it is counterproductive.
+However, most retail customers’ understanding of business is so limited that any discussion of it is counterproductive.
 It raises so many new questions that the relationship goes backward instead of forward.